 Hostelling arrived in Australia in 1939 when the first youth hostel was established at Warrandyte in Victoria, and it wasn’t long before budget accommodation was being provided across the country to bring young people together in the great outdoors.
 Over the decades hostels began springing up in the city as well as the bush, but YHA never lost sight of Schirrmann’s philosophy of education and friendship.

 YHA Ltd (trading as YHA Australia) has a Board of Directors and holds an Annual General Meeting.
-The Board is the governing body of the organisation and is made up or ordinary members who act in a voluntary capacity, usually serving for three year terms.
+The Board is the governing body of the organisation and is made up of ordinary members usually serving for three year terms.
 The primary focus of the Board is the long-term sustainability of YHA, including:

 Setting strategic direction